Skip to content

 Website

-When adding a WWW page python type, you must specify the executable/ usr / home / LOGIN / .virtualenvs / environment_name / bin / python so that the virtualenv environment is used to support the page.
+When adding a WWW page python type, you must specify the executable /usr/home/LOGIN/.virtualenvs/environment_name/bin/python so that the virtualenv environment is used to execute the page.

 Troubleshooting